wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/appSteps/README.md

 standardSequentialTabItem(
     title,
     leaderText,
-    ... # the UI element for the appStep tabbed page
+    ... # the UI elements for the appStep's tabbed page )
-)
 ```

 ## appStep server function

-### Inputs
+### Arguments

 In addition to the standard Shiny 'id' argument, appStep server functions must
-take the following additional input arguments:
+take the following additional arguments:

 ```
 # appStep module server function, in myAppStep_server.R